Supra5168/EaglerX-Server/README.md

 6) Connect to this url with any Eaglercraft client.
 (1.12 clients (recommended) are available at [eaglercraft.com](https://eaglercraft.com) - select "Release 1.12.2" or WASM)

 ### To run server commands:
-In the "Left" window in the teminal, you can send server commands such as `op player`.
+In the left window in the teminal, you can send server commands such as `op player`.

 (The right half is the Bungeecord proxy)